-- The class teacher is the initial point of contact for responding to parental concerns - If you have further concerns please contact Mrs Hayley Coughlin who is the SENDCo.
+- The class teacher is the initial point of contact for responding to parental concerns.
+They will be able to explain how your child learns in school and which strategies are most effective to support them.
+They may also be able to give some suggestions of activities which can be completed at home to further aid the development of your child. - If you have further concerns please contact Mrs Hayley Coughlin who is the SENDCo.